J-Code26/Coding-Projects/README.md

 # Coding-Projects
-These are projects and practice files from classes, personal ideas, and other random things.
+These are my projects and practice files from classes, personal ideas, and other random things.